nutjob-laboratories/merk/README.md

 -   Uses a [multiple document interface](https://en.wikipedia.org/wiki/Multiple-document_interface), much like popular Windows IRC client [mIRC](https://www.mirc.com/)
     - Multiple channel and server windows can be open for viewing and chatting at once
     - All chat windows are contained in a single "parent" window
+- Dark mode!
+Dark mode can be enabled from the commandline, or from the settings dialog (restart required).
 - Very configurable, without having to manually edit a configuration file
     - Nearly all settings are configurable in the settings dialog
     - Control application behavior, logging, features, and more!